FlatFilers/gecko/src/tags/GeckoStatusFile.md

-Prints a file with the status of the Gecko build.
+Creates a file with the status of the Gecko build.

 Example: